Ask a lawyer

 To protect yourself, you need a few different types of insurance for your rental properties.
 You want insurance to protect your property and you from liabilities.
 The basic insurance package is often called "landlord insurance" and includes property damage, loss of income and liability insurance.
 You may also consider adding disaster insurance appropriate for your area and appliance insurance to cover rental inclusions such as refrigerators and hot water heaters.
 You'll also want to require that tenants carry their own rental insurance to protect their personal items.

-The point of a rental application is to help you screen applicants to find the best tenants.
-Besides the basics such as contact information you'll want built into the application permission for running a background check.
-Once you have their permission you can run a credit and criminal background checks, verify income and check their references.
+The point of a rental application is to help you screen the applicants to find the best tenants.
+Besides the basics, such as contact information, you'll want to include permission to run a background check in the application.
+Once you have their permission, you can run credit and criminal background checks, verify income and check their references.
 While you can ask for a wide variety of information, you may be restricted from asking certain questions by housing laws.
 In most areas, you cannot ask questions that may be considered discriminatory.